ksclarke/freelib-build-tools/README.md

       </resource>
     </resources>

-Lastly, the [maven-checkstyle-plugin](http://maven.apache.org/plugins/maven-checkstyle-plugin/) would need to be configured to use the Checkstyle configuration files included in the FreeLib-Build-Tools jar.
+The [maven-checkstyle-plugin](http://maven.apache.org/plugins/maven-checkstyle-plugin/) referenced in the other project needs to be configured to use FreeLib-Build-Tools' Checkstyle configuration.
 This is done by including the following configuration in the `pom.xml`:

     <plugin>
       <groupId>org.apache.maven.plugins</groupId>